Bg

 Wake windows3 - 3.75 hours

-If you’re looking for a more predictable routine, it’s a great time to transition to a “by the clock” schedule rather than one based primarily upon awake time.
+If you’re looking for a more predictable routine, it’s a great time to transition to a set “by the clock” schedule rather than one based primarily on awake time.
 This means you’ll offer naps and bedtime at about the same time each day, even if your baby wakes a little earlier or later than usual.
+This helps keep sleep pressure and their circadian rhythm aligned for easier naps and bedtime.

 Be sure to target of 3 - 3.75 hours long when planning your baby’s daytime schedule.